19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/50 Coins/Iron Chain — 10 feet.md

-# Rope (50')
+# Iron Chain — 10 Feet

-50 feet of tough hempen rope.
+10 feet of iron chains.

-- Can hold up to one person in plate mail.
+- Can hold up to ten people in plate mail.

 | Quantity of Item | Item Slots | Price |
 | ---------------- | ---------- | ----- |